 How to Edit iPhone photos using Photos app, Afterlight, VSCO and tools (1:29)

 Rule of Thirds – position the main object at an intersection point.
 Intersection point is about a third to the left or right of an image (off-center).
 This is a standard rule in art (painting, film, photography) because asymmetry is considered appealing to the viewer.

 Negative Space – is space around the main subject/object.
 Typically for product photography and flat lays, you want a good amount of negative space.
 When you’re creating content for web + social media, be mindful about where this image you’re creating will be used for (your website, newsletter, social media).

 Lines – can help guide the viewer to the main subject/object in a scene.
 Lines can be curved, diagonal, etc. and enhances image’s composition.

 Symmetry & Patterns – similar to lines can help create a compelling image.

 Balance – frame the object so there’s equal negative space around.

 Angles – Flat lays are usually shot from above.
-Be creative and try to shooting it up-close or at a 45 degree angle.
-You are not restricted to shoot at the same spot so feel free to move the camera and yourself to get a different perspective
+Be creative and try shooting it up-close or at a 45 degree angle.
+You are not restricted to shoot at the same spot, so feel free to move the camera and yourself to get a different perspective.

 Note that these are guidelines and are not rule of thumb.
 We invite you to use your creative intuition to create content that aligns with your visual story.